 Because of this growing, this industry faces two significant challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.

-Phoenix Robotic’ Division will provide the support this industry need in terms of Industrial Control Systems and Robotic Automation.
+Phoenix provides the support this industry needs in terms of Industrial Control Systems and Robotic Automation.